-ment.

-b.
-Complete one of the following courses (6 credits):
+Compi ote one of the following occircos (o crounts).

-853A Flute 6
+MUS 853A Flute 6

-853B Oboe 6
+MUS 853B Oboe 6

 MUS 853C Clarinet 6

 MUS 853D Saxophone 6

-MUS 853E Bassoon 6
+853E Bassoon 6

+Comple ato 6 gradita in music history at the 400 level or above and

 - Complete 6 credits in music history at the 400-level or above and two courses in music theory (4 to 6 credits) at the 400-level or above.
 (10 to 12 credits) - d.
 Complete 5 to 7 credits of elective courses in music at the 400-level or above, exclusive of additional credits in MUS 853A, MUS 853B, MUS 853C, MUS 853D, MUS 853E, or MUS 896. - Present a performance on each of the student's three required secondary instruments.
 Each of the three performances must be acceptable to a committee of faculty in the area of woodwind instruments. - f.
 Participate in music activities during two semesters of enrollment in the program.
-The activities must be approved by the student's academic advisor and must be selected from band, jazz band, and orchestra.
+The activities must be approved by the student's academic advisor and must be selected from band, jazz band, and orchestra - g.
+Perform a recital on the student's primary instrument under the guidance of the student's applied music instructor and approved by a committee from the woodwind area in a pre-recital hearing.
+A recording of the recital must be submitted to the office of the Associate Dean for Graduate Studies and will be retained by the College as part of the permanent degree recording. - h.
+Complete the final oral certifying examination administered by a committee consisting of the student's applied music instructor, another member from the woodwind area, and a faculty member from either the music theory or musicology area.